“Do I always have to offer the lowest price or not?”

-To set a clear example, I want to make a trip to another market.
+To set a clear example, I want to make a trip to a different market.
 Namely to the transportation market.
-Here is a specific player who has positioned his strategy so differently and everyone knows the company.
-I’m talking about Uber, of course.
+Here is a specific player who has positioned its strategy so differently and everyone knows the company.
+I’m talking about Uber of course.

 Uber has strongly disrupted the taxi market.
 Taxi drivers around the world are mad at Uber drivers, but thousands of people get into an Uber every day with a good feeling.
 How did Uber do this?

 Every time I order an Uber ride, I experience a sense of certainty.

 Certainty about the price.
 In a conventional taxi, I quickly get the feeling that there is too much being charged, especially when I am in an unknown environment.

 Certainty about the time.
 Because you can see exactly where your taxi is on the application, you know exactly what time you need to be there and when you will arrive at your destination.

 Certainty about the fact that the driver will do his best to get me from A to B safely and pleasantly.
 After all, he knows that he gets a bad review on a bad turn and too many bad reviews make his income uncertain.
 Which means he can lose his job.

 Is this certainty 100% justified?

 No: even an Uber taxi driver can be unfriendly or cause an accident.
 But it’s about perception.
 I get in the Uber taxi with peace of mind because I feel that I am in control.
 I believe I have control, and with that Uber succeeded in their design.

 How did Uber do this and why is this interesting for you as a web retailer?